-Upon receiving a report of alleged or possible discrimination, harassment, or misconduct, CGCC will evaluate the information received and determine what further actions should be taken.
-CGCC will follow the procedures described in the CGCC Title IX Investigation and Resolution Procedure, see below.
-CGCC will take steps, either directly with the reporting party or through a reporting employee, to provide information about the CGCC Title IX Investigation and Resolution Procedure, as well as available health and advocacy resources and options for criminal reporting.
+Upon receiving a report of alleged or possible discrimination, harassment, or misconduct, CGCC will evaluate the information received and determine what further actions should be taken, consistent with the procedures described in the CGCC Title IX Investigation and Resolution Guidelines below.
+CGCC will take steps, either directly with the reporting party or through a reporting employee, to provide information about the CGCC Title IX Investigation and Resolution Aresolution Procedure, as well as available health and advocacy resources and options for criminal reporting.